toverainc/willow-docs/docs/features/Local-Command-Support.md

 - No additional servers.
 - FAST response time.
 Seriously, it's unbelievably fast!
 - With up to 400 commands it's quite usable.
 - Better "fuzzy" matching.
 Like any inference model, MultiNet returns probability based on speech input.
 This has the effect of having better "fuzzy matching" for detected speech.
-So things like "turn on upstairs lights" will likely match a grammar definition of "turn on upstair light" (for example).
+So things like "turn on upstairs lights" will likely match a grammar definition of "turn on upstairs light" (for example).

 ## MultiNet Status